netgen-layouts/layouts-ezplatform-site-api/INSTALL.md

 Activating integration bundle
 -----------------------------

-After completing standard Block Manager and eZ Publish integration install instructions, you also need to activate `NetgenSiteAPIBlockManagerBundle`.
-Make sure it is activated after all other Block Manager bundles.
+After completing standard Netgen Layouts and eZ Platform integration install instructions, you also need to activate `NetgenSiteAPIBlockManagerBundle`.
+Make sure it is activated after all other Netgen Layouts bundles.

 ```
 ...